ptsource/PolyDraw/README.md

 * Fast rendering (ASM 3d engine)
 * WebVR A-Frame template generation.
 * Exports to WebVR A-Frame OBJ with template (ready for interactive web viewing), STL for 3D printing, JSON for ThreeJS and more, see supported formats bellow.
-* VRML viewer.
 * Allows you to create objects from Sweeps & Extrusions, basic shapes (cubes, cylinders, etc), meshes (vertices & triangles) and parametric NURBS Curves.
 * Pre-made example models inside the program folder under Objects.
-* Has lists to allow you to view & edit all the data by keyboard, or use your mouse with the menus and toolbar, including mouse-wheel support.
+* Has lists to allow you to view & edit all the data by keyboard.

 ## Formats import export table current version